KrishnaSSH/autobumpr-zerops/README.md

 # Autobumpr-v2

-A Discord selfbot that automatically bumps your server using Disboard and Discadia.
-Supports multiple accounts with alternating bump services.
+A Discord selfbot that automatically bumps your server using Disboard.
+Supports multiple accounts for frequent bumping.

 ## Import & Deploy on Zerops